Pain Awareness Month: Fibromyalgia

 Some lifestyle changes can also help manage Fibromyalgia like getting enough sleep, exercising, eating a well-balanced diet, and adjusting work and other daily demands.

-There are many supplements, home remedies, and alternative medicines that those with Fibromyalgia may benefit from.
-Although supplements like Magnesium, Vitamin B12, Vitamin D, and DMSO need further research, present research suggests each could help to further manage symptoms.
+There are many supplements, home remedies, and alternative medicines that those with Fibromyalgia use and that they may benefit from.
+Although supplements like Magnesium, Vitamin B12, Vitamin D, and DMSO require further research, present research suggests each could help to further manage symptoms.

 The Link Between Fibromyalgia and Magnesium